 - 5. Social Value.
 If the requirement is for a service to be provided then the requirements of the Public Services (Social Value) Act 2012 may need to be considered.
-The Act normally applies to contracts with a value in excess of £150,000 but it is best practice to consider on lower value service contracts as well.
-Further information is available in the Procurement Toolkit or from the Procurement Team. - 6.
+The Act normally applies to contracts with a value in excess of the EU Thresholds £150,000-but the Councils' have made a commitment to consider Social Value on all contracts irrespective of value or requirement. it is best practice to consider on lower value service contracts as well.
+Further information is available in the Procurement and Social Value Toolkits or from the Procurement Team. - 6.
 Transfer of Duty.
 Some legislation imposes a Duty upon the Councils to undertake certain activities through the provision of its services.
 Where these services are provided by a third party on behalf of the Councils then this Duty should transfer becoming the third party's responsibility, but the Councils must still ensure, through effective contract management, that the Duty is being undertaken.
 Examples include: - Safeguarding.
 If the requirement may involve the contractor's staff working with or coming into contact with children, young people or vulnerable adults then appropriate arrangements for Safeguarding should be included within the contract documents. - Prevent (Counter Terrorism) Duty.
 A Duty to prevent individuals becoming radicalised and report instances of concern. - 7.
 Other Legal Considerations.
 Depending upon the nature of the requirement specific provisions may need to built into the contract documents.
 For example, a contract that involved a third party processing data about individuals listed on the Councils' housing registers may be subject to Data Protection regulations.
 Further guidance and advice is available from Procurement or Legal. - 8.
 Transfer of Staff.
-If the service involves the potential transfer of staff between the Council and a third party or between two third parties then TUPE may apply and Human Resources should be contacted for advice. - 9.
-Council Policies.
+If the service involves the potential transfer of staff between the Council and a third party or between two third parties then TUPE may apply and Human Resources should be contacted for advice.

+9. Council Policies.
 Depending upon the nature of the requirement the Councils may wish the contractor to adopt or mirror certain Policies whilst performing the contract for the Councils.
 As such specific provisions may need to built into the contract documents.
 Examples may include Whistleblowing Policy, Alcohol & Drugs Policy, Dignity at Work Policy, Business Continuity arrangements, etc.